 The postural training is simply based on improving your posture with exercises.
 Having a good, relaxed posture, the pressure is distributed through the body in an optimal way.
 When the pressure is distributed in a optimal way, we usually do not have pain.

 The postural muscles protects the joints from pressure and is therefore strategically placed as part of our innermost musculature.
 The postural musculature is also usually referred to as the postural chain as it is facially connected so it can work together from head to toe.
 This chain counteracts gravity from above and protects our joints from overload.
 They work statically and most of the time we do not notice them except when they no longer work.
-If problems occur with the postural muscles, the superfical muscles usually do the extra work and muscular imbalances are created.
+If problems occur with the postural muscles, the superfical muscles or your core, usually do the extra work and muscular imbalances are created.
 This is not to be confused with postural muscles in fysiotherapy.
 It is not the same and not the same way of thinking how the body interacts.

 When we have a lot of muscular imbalances, the body must make a greater effort in movement and simply standing up, so we do not collapse under the pressure of gravity.
 We can then become tense, stiff and experience that it is difficult to relax.
 This can in time result pain or injuries.
 Among the most common problems today are back pain, which is often due to muscular imbalances.